stefan-kolb/jaxws-samples/README.md

 The standalone project uses `javax.xml.ws.Endpoint` to run a server instance.
 It is the simplest way to expose an experimental JAX-WS Web service.
 The Web service should be available at `http://localhost:8080/standalone/GreetingsService`.

 ## Wsimport-client
 Demonstrates the usage of the *wsimport* tool to generate Web Services interfaces and clients using a top-down approach.
-First run the [*java-first:custom*](#Java-first) project in order to be able to access the service with the wsimport client.
+First run the [*java-first:custom*](#java-first) project in order to be able to access the service with the wsimport client.
+Use `gradle run` to run the web services test client.

-### Plain-style

-### Wrapper-style
+### Wrapper-style vs. Plain-style
+See [this blog](http://myarch.com/wrappernon-wrapper-web-service-styles-things-you-need-to-know/) for an explanation.

 ## Type-mapping
 Demonstrates type mappings from Java to WSDL/XSD and vice versa.

+### Java2Wsdl
+The mapped WSDL should be available at `http://localhost:8080/java2wsdl/Java2WsdlService?wsdl`.

+### Wsdl2Java
+The Java artifacts can be generated via `gradle wsimport`.

 ## Method-overloading
-Demonstrates the WSDL mapping of overloaded Java methods.
+Demonstrates the custom WSDL mapping of overloaded Java methods.

 ## Exceptions
 Demonstrates the mapping of standard Java exceptions and soap-style exceptions with JAX-WS.